Breaking News

 2. Strike a fine balance between Autonomy and Synchrony

 Any organization striving to implement SAFe should first bring about a balance between independence and inter-team collaboration in the organization.
 Agile Release Trains are formed to this end by the teams.
 Senior managers cannot monitor all work in each Value Stream.
 Hence teams should be able to work independently with as much collaboration as needed.
-They should take responsibility for their work pertaining to their own expertise.
-Members of various teams should also work in sync with each other and also with other groups, thereby marinating cross-functionality.
+They should take responsibility for their work about their expertise.
+Members of various teams should also work in sync with each other and with other groups, thereby marinating cross-functionality.

 3. Program Increment (PI) Planning